Illinois Route 120: History

 State Bond Issue (SBI) Route 120 originally ran from Havana to Mason City in west-central Illinois.
 In 1939 this became IL 119, and in 1951, U.S. Route 136.
 In the meantime, in 1941 Illinois 120 replaced Illinois Route 20 to avoid confusion with nearby U.S. Route 20.
 In 1972, the designation was removed east of IL 131.
 During the early 1990s, plans came about to widen 5.7 miles of roadway in McHenry and Lake counties.
 The project extended from River Road in McHenry to east of Illinois 60.
 These plans also included the construction of a short southern bypass around the town of Volo.
-By 1994, the work had concluded which resulted in four concrete travel lanes, providing easier access between the two counties.
+By 1994, the work had concluded which resulted in four concrete travel lanes.
 In 2000, a $4.6 million construction project was completed at the intersection of US-45.
-The improvements that took place to Illinois 120 were: expanding to two lanes in each direction and adding a right turn lane to the eastbound approach.
+The changes that took place to Illinois 120 were: expanding to two lanes in each direction and adding a right turn lane to the eastbound approach.
 The most recent major construction that has taken place was between August 2007 and July 2008 at the interchange with I-94.
 The work consisted of demolishing the two bridge structures that travel over the tollway and replacing them with new ones.